-JAYPIRCA is a prescription medicine used to treat adults with mantle cell lymphoma (MCL) that has come back or did not respond to previous treatment, and who have already received two or more treatments for their cancer, including a Bruton tyrosine kinase (BTK) inhibitor medicine.
+JAYPIRCA is a prescription medicine used to treat adults with:

+- mantle cell lymphoma (MCL) that has come back or did not respond to previous treatment and who have already received at least 2 treatments for their cancer, including a Bruton tyrosine kinase (BTK) inhibitor medicine. - chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) who have already received at least 2 treatments for their cancer, including a BTK inhibitor medicine and a B-cell lymphoma 2 (BCL-2) inhibitor medicine.